-Mobile Abattoir (Pty) Ltd. developed a slaughter unit with a versatile tow truck cum chiller unit.
-The latter can be offloaded at the slaughter site and retrieve the full chiller at the end of the day.
+Mobile Abattoir (Pty) Ltd. developed a slaughter unit with a versatile tow truck chiller unit.

-The slaughter unit is powered by a solar system that supplies a winch, air curtains lights and compressors.
+The slaughter unit is powered by a solar system that supplies a winch, lights and compressors.
 The compressor unit, in turn, supplies air pressure to de-hiders and pneumatic saws

 Currently, only cattle slaughtering is done with de-hiders to ensure quality skin for further leather products.